 The figure shows the structure of a global unicast address using a /48 global routing prefix with 16-bit subnet ID. /48 prefixes are the most common global routing prefixes assigned.
 The range of global IPv6 prefix in the first hextet is 0010 0000 0000 (2000) to 0011 1111 1111 (3FFF).

-The Subnet ID is used by departments to recognize subnets within its site.
+The departmenst uses subnet ID to recognize subnetwork within its organization.
 The larger the subnet ID, the more subnets available.

 This is the host portion of the IPv6 address like the host portion of an IPv4 address.
 The term Interface ID is used for the reason that a single host may have multiple interfaces, each having one or more IPv6 addresses.
 It is extremely recommended that in most cases /64 subnets should be used.